parryc/thevoid/templates/leflan/language_azeri.md

 : locative.
 Indicates location of an object or action, as well as time phrases related to seasons.

 -dAn
 : ablative.
 Indicates motion away from or out of an object or place.
-Additionally, can be used in comparative sentences and to mean "due to" or "because of".
+It has some additional uses as well.
+It can be used in comparative sentences and to mean "due to" or "because of".
 For example, <ex>_Onlar parka yağışdan getmədilər_ ⧸ We didn't go to the park because of the rain</ex>.
+It can also be used to indicate part of a whole, for example, <ex>_Bu köynəklərdən birni alıram_ ⧸ I am buying of these shorts</ex>.

 # Suffixes